 Dr. James Dobson: Thank you for coming and being with us.
 You've blessed all the people that are here in the studio, and I know you've blessed people across the country.
-We're heard on 1,300 stations and outlets, and I just trust that this is going to go out there and stick in somebody's heart.
+I just trust that this is going to go out there and stick in somebody's heart.